eldipa/book-of-gehn/posts/container/2022-02-01-Fix-Ownership-of-Files-in-a-Mounted-Volume.md

 soon as the container is destroyed.

-To prevent data losses you can mount a folder *of the host* into the container which will survive the destroy of the container.
+To prevent data losses you can mount a folder *of the host* into the container that will survive the destroy of the container.

 But it is not uncommon to find issues with the ownership and permissions of the *shared* files.